RandomStudent0/CSCI4320_GroupProject/README.md

 Developer Side: Register -> Input database -> Login -> Validate from database -> Check database for IOTs where each use has seperate ones -> Add/Edit/Delete/View IOTs -> Configure IOT -> Save settings to database
+--Database idea scrapped because of time.
+--Seperate IOTs and multiple IOTs per user was also scrapped because of time
 ```

 **Current Progress**